JWizerd/npm-boilerplate-build/README.md

-# npm-sass-tutorial
+# NPM Boilderplate Build

-## use npm to compile sass and watch for changes using scripts in package.json
+## use npm as a taskrunner using scripts in package.json

 ### devDependencies
 1. **node-sass** for sass,